 - Percent with reported respiratory allergies in the past 12 months: 10.6%.

 - Number with reported respiratory allergies in the past 12 months: 7.8 million.

 - Number of visits to physician offices with a primary diagnosis of allergic rhinitis: 11.1 million.

+Above statistics from U.S. CDC.
 According to Allergy UK, one in four people in the UK suffers from an allergy at some point in their lives.
-The numbers are increasing every year and up to half of those affected are children.
+The numbers are increasing every year, and up to half of those affected are children.

 Disabled World is an independent disability community founded in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative reviews, exclusive stories and how-tos.
 You can connect with us on social media such as X.com and our Facebook page.